 Currently residing in Sapulpa, Oklahoma, Elizabeth likes to shop and do girly stuff (like dress up and take fun pictures) with her girls.
 She loves makeup and doing nails.
 She likes to work out, ride bikes, and roller blade, as well as crafting.
 She loves being in church and loves praise and worship.
 Elizabeth also likes to garden — even when almost everything dies.
 A favorite quote: “A clean house is a happy home, but a sterile house is not a home, it’s a hospital.”
 Elizabeth likes watching movies with her husband and thinks the most romantic thing on earth is when her husband finishes her sentences.
 She loves having a schedule that changes weekly and finds that homeschooling is so much more than just an education — it’s God’s plan for life.

 - Married for 17 years

 - Mother of two sons and a daughter

 - Began homeschooling in 2010

-Cristina Eklund is married to Jeremy Eklund, a public high school history teacher.
-Cristina formally worked in Visual Merchandising for a large global retail company for five years, and not long after getting married, she and her husband moved to Nicaragua for two years to pursue their mutual desire (since childhood) to be missionaries.
+Cristina Eklund formally worked in Visual Merchandising for a large global retail company for five years, and not long after getting married, she and her husband Jeremy moved to Nicaragua for two years to pursue their mutual desire (since childhood) to be missionaries.

-Now living in Concord, Calif., they are homeschooling their 9-year-old son Elijah and 6-year-old daughter Arielle, and added baby Samuel to the family in March of 2014.
-Cristina’s husband Jeremy was homeschooled until the 3rd grade, and he graduated from California State University at Davis with a History and Teaching degree.
-Cristina was homeschooled from 6th grade through high school, and graduated from the Fashion Institute of Design and Merchandising in Los Angeles.
+Now living in Concord, Calif., they are homeschooling their two sons and daughter.
+Cristina’s husband was homeschooled until the 3rd grade, and Cristina was homeschooled from 6th grade through high school and graduated from the Fashion Institute of Design and Merchandising in Los Angeles.